 The Blind History Lady Introduces to you blind people and their varied, unexpected lives.

-My books on-line and handouts at in-person presentations, give teachers, community groups, professionals working with the blind and all of us, a very interesting beginning of understanding of what the everyday blind person accomplished and the lives they led in the United States.
+My books on-line and handouts at in-person presentations, give teachers, community groups, professionals working with the blind and all of us, a very interesting beginning to an understanding of what the everyday blind person accomplished and the lives they led in the United States.

 Look for the in-depth biographies published by The Blind History Lady distributed by Smashwords at your favorite eBook retailer or at https://www.smashwords.com/books/byseries/24325.